evanxd/arduino-station/station/esp8266/README.md

 Click the **Upload** button and wait until it's done.

 ## Step 3: Connect Sensor and Get it Running

+Take the PM Sensor for example, connect it to your ESP8266 like this:

 Unplug TX/RX between USB TTL Adapter and ESP8266,
 Plug GPIO0 to 3V3.